brianquach/brianquach/README.md

 - Ensure the team is executing on the most valuable work to the organization
 - Provide the vision and context; the why’s
 - Hire great teammates
-- Exemplify and foster our company Culture Code
+- Exemplify and foster our team values

 ## 🧞 What I expect from you